Thanks for Everything (1938 film)

 Thanks for Everything is a 1938 American comedy film directed by William A. Seiter, written by Curtis Kenyon and Harry Tugend, and starring Adolphe Menjou, Jack Oakie, Jack Haley, Arleen Whelan, Tony Martin and Binnie Barnes.
-It was released on December 23, 1938, by 20th Century Fox.
+It was released on December 23, 1938, by 20th Century-Fox.

 Plot

+J. B. Harcourt, the head of a market research firm, uses a radio contest to seek out the average American.
+The winner is the ordinary Henry Smith, whose answers to questions reveal the general view of mainstream America.
+Harcourt and his assistant Bates attempt to mine this useful source of information for profit.